Mrian07/Proyeksi/docs/installation-and-operations/misc/migration/README.md

 ## Stop ProyeksiApp on old server

-To stop the servers from being accessed on the old installation, stop the service with `service openproject stop` or `systemctl stop openproject` depending on your distribution.
+To stop the servers from being accessed on the old installation, stop the service with `service proyeksiapp stop` or `systemctl stop proyeksiapp` depending on your distribution.

 ## Install new package

-Follow the first step (**Installation**) of our packaged installation guides at https://www.openproject.org/download-and-installation/.
+Follow the first step (**Installation**) of our packaged installation guides at https://www.proyeksi.id/download-and-installation/.

-After this step, you should have an installed version of `openproject`.
+After this step, you should have an installed version of `proyeksiapp`.

 ### Moving Configuration

-On your old host, the configuration of the package resides in `/etc/openproject`.
+On your old host, the configuration of the package resides in `/etc/proyeksiapp`.

 This folder is split into two relevant files:

 **The installer.dat file**
-The `/etc/openproject/installer.dat` is the result of your input in the installation wizard (`openproject configure`).
+The `/etc/proyeksiapp/installer.dat` is the result of your input in the installation wizard (`proyeksiapp configure`).
 It contains all configuration options that the wizard generates, such as database URL, storage paths, hostname et cetera.

-If most of your environment is the same (e..g, new server under the same domain), you will want to copy the entire configuration folder `/etc/openproject`.
-This will cause `openproject configure` to take all values from your previous installation.
+If most of your environment is the same (e..g, new server under the same domain), you will want to copy the entire configuration folder `/etc/proyeksiapp`.
+This will cause `proyeksiapp configure` to take all values from your previous installation.

 You can simply look through the installer.dat and change those values you need.

 **The conf.d folder**

-Additional environment, either generated from the wizard or entered by you through `openproject config:set` is written to  `/etc/openproject/conf.d/{server,database,other}`.
+Additional environment, either generated from the wizard or entered by you through `proyeksiapp config:set` is written to  `/etc/proyeksiapp/conf.d/{server,database,other}`.
 Also look through those and check which contain relevant values for your new installation.

 ### PostgreSQL database